DTrejo/colorpreview/README.md

 # Color Preview

-Preview color combinations on your site, but only if they have enough contrast to be WCAG accessible https://codesandbox.io/s/github/DTrej…
+Preview color combinations on your site, but only if they have enough contrast to be WCAG accessible.

 ## [Demo][demo]
 [See the colorpreview demo][demo].